 Assembly: PresentationFramework (in PresentationFramework.dll)

-is frequently null for objects that are created in your application markup or code.
+is frequently a null reference (Nothing in Visual Basic) for objects that are created in your application markup or code.
 This is because you create those objects directly, not via a template.
 Object references obtained by walking the logical tree from the root, or by typical name references, do not come from a template.

-Cases where might not be null include operations such as hit-testing, event handling for certain low-level input events, walking the visual tree with VisualTreeHelper, or working with enumerators, which might return elements that came from templates.
+Cases where might not be a null reference (Nothing in Visual Basic) include operations such as hit-testing, event handling for certain low-level input events, walking the visual tree with VisualTreeHelper, or working with enumerators, which might return elements that came from templates.
 Another case is if you specifically call FindName against an existing FrameworkTemplate and are work with the returned object.

 Templates are actually shared objects, where the contents of the template are created only once.
 Therefore, if you obtain an object reference to an element that came from a template, you may find that the apparent logical tree does not reach to the page root.
 In order to connect such a template reference to the page's logical tree, you should get the value and continue to navigate that element tree as desired.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.